sapiosciences-dev/ez_sapio_aws_devdeploy/docs/1_build_admin_disposable.md

 >
 > To run a script, you can right-click it from Remote Development IDE project tree on the left, and then click the "Run" button.

+> 💡 TIP
+>
+> If you see a screen with GUI but without a mouse device in pycharm/intellij to interactive with the console GUI, you can use tab to navigate it within the terminal window.

 ## Client UI Workspace
 1. Download PyCharm or IntelliJ Idea Community Edition.
 2. Click "File => Remote Development".